 Genera to Identify with Magnification

 The following genera, which include numerous species with similar characteristics, should be identified with magnification.
-Some species of these genera may be readily apparent in the field (e.g., Fuirena scirpoidea, Cyperus articulatus), while others require more careful inspection, either with a hand lens (10X) or a dissecting microscope.
+Some species of these genera may be readily apparent in the field (e.g.,Panicum repens, Fuirena scirpoidea,Ludwigia peruviana), while others require more careful inspection, either with a hand lens (10X) or a dissecting microscope.
 On the LVI datasheet (FD9000-27), these genera are denoted by an asterisk (*):

 Commelina;